lorae/american-housing-shortfalls/README.md

     When it asks if you want to proceed, type `y` for "yes".

-### Part B: Download raw data from IPUMS USA
+### Part B: Initialize project for download from IPUMS USA and the U.S. Census

-The [IPUMS Terms of Use](https://www.ipums.org/about/terms) precludes us from directly sharing the raw microdata extract, however, the data used in this analysis is freely available and simple to download after setting up an IPUMS USA account.
-In this step, we explain this process and how to "order" a data extract that exactly matches the one used in this study.
+The [IPUMS Terms of Use](https://www.ipums.org/about/terms) precludes us from directly sharing the raw microdata extract, however, the data used in this analysis is freely available and simple to download after setting up your API key.
+A section of our manuscript also references results from the McClure-Schwartz analysis.
+We produced these numbers in `src/scripts/mcclure-schwartz-replication-state-surplus.R` and they require a Census API key.

 4. **Copy the file** `example.Renviron` to a new file named `.Renviron` in the project root directory.
 You can do this manually or use the following terminal commands: